Maria Reynolds: Early life

-Maria Reynolds, born as "Maria Lewis," was born in New York City on March 30, 1768, the daughter of Susanna Van Der Burgh and her second husband, Richard Lewis.
+Maria Reynolds, born as Mary Lewis, was born in New York City on March 30, 1768, the daughter of Susanna Van Der Burgh and her second husband Richard Lewis.
 She had six half-siblings, including Col. Lewis DuBois and Captain Henry DuBois, and five full siblings, at least two of whom (older sisters named Susannah and Sarah) lived to adulthood.
 The Lewises do not appear to have been well-off: Richard Lewis was a merchant and/or laborer, and could not sign his name.
-Susanna Van Der Burgh Lewis, however, could write at least her name, and Maria Lewis grew up literate, though largely uneducated.
-On July 28, 1783, when she was 15, Maria Lewis married James Reynolds.
+Susanna Van Der Burgh Lewis, however, could write at least her name, and Maria Lewis grew up literate, but largely uneducated.
+On July 28, 1783, when she was age 15, Maria Lewis married James Reynolds.
 Reynolds had served in the Revolutionary War in the commissary department, and was older than Maria by at least several years.
 After the war, he tried frequently to claim damages and obtain reimbursement from the government.
 Maria had one child with Reynolds, a daughter named Susan, born August 18, 1785, later baptized in October.

 The Hamilton affair

 At some point before 1791, James Reynolds moved with Maria and their daughter from New York to Philadelphia.
 It was there in summer 1791 that 23-year-old Maria visited 34-year-old Hamilton at his Philadelphia residence and asked for help, claiming her abusive husband had abandoned her.
 Due to Hamilton's political office, he could very easily help her move back to New York City.
-Hamilton organized a meeting for later that evening to give Maria the money.
-Once Hamilton arrived at the boarding house where Maria was lodging, she brought him upstairs and led him into her bedroom, where he recounts that "Some conversation ensued from which it was quickly apparent that other than pecuniary consolation would be acceptable”.
-Thus beginning the infamous Reynolds Affair.
+Hamilton organized a meeting for later that evening to give Maria the money to cover the immediate costs of relocation.
+Once Hamilton arrived at the boarding house where Maria was lodging, she brought him upstairs and led him into her bedroom, where he recounts that "Some conversation ensued from which it was quickly apparent that other than pecuniary consolation would be acceptable".